If submitting a service request after hours or on the weekend, please note it is best to call.

 Get the heat pump specialist in your area

-Barker’s Cooling, Heating & Plumbing provides local geothermal services including geothermal heat pump installation, geothermal heating and cooling repair, system maintenance, and ClimateMaster geothermal repair.
-Our team works with homeowners throughout the Brazos Valley to design, install, and service geothermal HVAC systems based on property conditions and long-term comfort goals.
+Barker’s Cooling, Heating & Plumbing offers local geothermal services including heat pump installation, repair, maintenance, and ClimateMaster geothermal repair.
+Our team works with homeowners across the Brazos Valley to design, install, and service geothermal systems based on your property and comfort needs.

 How Geothermal Heating and Cooling Systems Work